 Continuous birth control therapy – Using continuous birth control therapy can be very effective in treating symptoms of adenomyosis.
 This involves being on the hormone pills continuously (no placebo pills during the week of menstruation) except about 4 times per year.
-With this therapy, you will usually have about 4 menstrual cycles per year instead of once per month.
-It is recommended that if this therapy is administered, a progesterone dominant birth control pill is used for the treatment of adenomyosis.
+It is recommended that if this therapy is administered, a progesterone dominant birth control pill is recommended.

 Progesterone (levonorgestrel)-releasing IUD – The levonorgestrel releasing IUD (the most popular is Mirena) may be helpful in that it has been shown to reduce VEGF expression.
 This device can be easily inserted and can last up to 5 years.
 A speculum is used and a small tube is threaded into the uterus.
 The IUD is placed into the uterus, and a small string remains in the vaginal canal so the doctor/patient will know that it remains in the correct position.
 The patient may feel some discomfort after insertion including cramping and back pain.
 Other side effects include possible pelvic inflammatory disease (PID) and pregnancy complications in case of IUD failure.
 Benefits include lighter periods and a decrease in menstrual cramps.